AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 The speedup relative to a sequential C program for SumSq, DotP, and SMVM on both architectures is illustrated by [ two summary graphs.](http://justtesting.org/post/85103645/these-graphs-summarise-the-performance-of-data)  In all cases, the data parallel Haskell program outperforms the sequential C program by a large margin on 8 cores.
 The gray curve is a parallel C program computing the dot product using pthreads.
 It clearly shows that the two Quad-Core Xeon with 8x1 threads are memory-limited for this benchmark, and the C code is barely any faster on 8 cores than the Haskell code.

+### Regular, multidimensional arrays

+First benchmark results for the multiplication of two dense matrices using `dph-seq` are summarised in [ comparison graph](http://www.scribd.com/doc/22091707/Delayed-Regular-Arrays-Sep09).